codexium-io/CDX-Installer/README.md

 ./install.sh ;
 ```

-NOTE: You will have to reboot for the disabled SELinux to take effect.
+We will have to reboot for some items to fully take effect.

-We don't need to reboot just yet ... we can change the domain if we need to.
+However, We don't need to reboot just yet ... we can change the domain if needed.
 Let's change the domain from demo.cdx.wiki to "something.example.com" ...

 ```